External Ids for SYK Gene

 GeneCards Summary for SYK Gene

 SYK (Spleen Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with SYK include nasu-hakola disease and mycobacterium abscessus.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein kinase binding and protein tyrosine kinase activity.
+Diseases associated with SYK include hantavirus pulmonary syndrome and b cell linker protein deficiency.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TNK1.

 UniProtKB/Swiss-Prot for SYK Gene